youngeun0314/hcail.github.io/_pages/about.md

 <blockquote>
 Our mission is
-to advance AI research through design and engineering to support individuals with special needs across multiple domains: health, social media, sharing economy, and education but not limited to those areas.
+to advance AI research through design and engineering to support individuals with special needs.
 </blockquote>

 ---